Codeception/robo-paracept/README.md

         - Codeception\Task\Extension\TimeReporter
 ```

-Loads tests from a folder and distributes them between groups by execution time.
+Load tests from a folder and distributes them between groups by execution time.

 ```php
 $this->taskSplitTestsByTime(5)